PantACRO4life/MC-Server-Guide/Rules.rst

 11 - Play fair

-12 - Don't spawm the chat with annoying question like (how do we)
+12 - Don't spam the chat with annoying question like (how are we)

 13 - Don't ask my help everytime you see me connected.
-I know i'm the admin but
+I know i'm the admin but there are the ►Staff◄

 _______________